 These cookies have a beautiful texture, boasting a doughy crust and gooey center.
 It’s soft, lightly sweetened, and just the right side of moist.

 Baked goods are often seen as breakfast side dishes because they’re easy to transport and can be eaten any time of the day.
 Making this dish takes about 30 minutes to prepare – perfect for the morning before work!

 Preheat oven to 325F.
 Whisk together the butter, sugar, salt, and eggs.
 Once the mixture is well mixed, whisk in vanilla extract, then set aside for a few minutes so that it can cool slightly.

 In another bowl, mix flour with baking powder.
 Add cooled egg mixture gradually while stirring until thoroughly combined into doughlike consistency.
 The dough will be sticky but not overly wet.
 Divide the dough in half and roll it into a log shape.
 Wrap it up in wax paper or cling film, then refrigerate for at least 30 minutes before slicing.
 Use a butter knife to slice cookie dough logs about ¼ inch thick (or thinner).
 Lay them on a cookie sheet lined with parchment paper.
 Bake for about 12-14 minutes or until golden brown.
 Remove from oven and let them cool on the cookie sheet for a minute before transferring to a wire rack.

 Cornbread is the perfect breakfast side dish for those on low-fat diets because it’s both hearty and moist.
-Although it does take 30 minutes to make, this recipe can be started before work in the morning and then finished when you get home.
+Although it does take 45 minutes to make, this easy cornbread recipe can be started before work in the morning and then finished when you get home.